roshan151/KundaliMatch/README.md

 ## How to host services locally using Docker

+Each microservice is hosted in its own docker container.
+Docker images installs required packages from `requirements.txt` file during build step, copies all required files, and runs handler `.py` file which exposes flask API endpoints to be pinged by otherservices.
+Each micorservice contains its own `Dockerfile`
+Multiple microservices are orchestrated together using a docker compose `.yml` file.
-There are multiple `docker-compose.yml` files, Use the one that specified `DEPLOYMENT_ENV` as `local` for `backend-service`.
+There are multiple `docker-compose.yml` files in the repository, Use the one that specifies `DEPLOYMENT_ENV` as `local` for `backend-service`.

 Step 1: Install docker app `https://www.docker.com/get-started/`

-Step 2: In docker app create API key: `docker login -u <username> -p <api-key>`
+Step 2: In docker app create API key and save it locally (Never Push an API key or secret to GIT).

-STEP 3: From terminal perform docker login using this api key:
+Step 3: From terminal perform docker login using this api key: `docker login -u <username> -p <api-key>`

 Step 4: From terminal install docker compose: `sudo yum install -y docker`